 Since 1985, Salenger, Sack, Kimmel & Bavaro, LLP has stood up for the rights of injured individuals and families throughout New York.
 Our product liability lawyers fight to hold liable manufacturers, distributors, and other entities responsible when the products they create and sell lead to devastating injuries, deaths, and widespread harm.

-If you or someone you love was harmed by a defective product, call our firm today for a free, no-obligation consultation: (800) 572-7246.
+If you or someone you love was harmed by a defective product, call our New York product liability attorneys today for a free, no-obligation consultation: (800) 572-7246.

 What Makes a Product “Defective?”